 NAHB offers a variety of educational courses taught by industry professionals who wish to share their knowledge and experience with their peers.
 This course provides these professionals with the training skills needed to effectively use NAHB course materials to teach the NAHB Education curriculum.
 You will come away with concepts and tools to help you bridge the gap between knowing the information and teaching it to others.
-Register for the Jan.
-20, 2020 class at the 2020 International Builders Show in Las Vegas OR by contacting Michelle Carrington firstname.lastname@example.org.
-Class size limited to 10 participants
+Register for the class by contacting Rusty Deiss.
+Class size limited to 10 participants.

 As a graduate, you will be able to:

 - Describe adult learning principles and how they impact training.

 - Prepare to teach NAHB instructor-led, classroom courses.